DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

       .. include:: test17.txt

-And now we know what our capabilities are.
+And now we know what our textbook capabilities are.

 GNU/Linux (or Unix) in general